jamievlin/gamesden-graphicssample/README.md

 1. Make sure .NET Core version `>=7.0` is installed.
 .NET Core can be retrieved at [here](https://dotnet.microsoft.com/en-us/download)
-2. Clone this repository and navigate to the `TheGamesDen.HelloTriangle` directory.
+2. Clone this repository
-3. Run `dotnet run` to run the program, or `dotnet build` to only build the project.
+3. Run `dotnet run --project TheGamesDen.HelloTriangle` to run the program, or `dotnet build` to only build the project.
 The binary files are in `bin` directory.